Apply for a death certificate

 - proof of age card.

-If you don’t have those as proof, we accept any two of the following, which show your current name and address on one, and your signature on the other:
+If you don’t have those as proof, we accept any two of the following, with your current name and address on one, and your signature on the other:

 - Centrelink or health care card